 This truly unique venue is a combination of cafe, gift shop, post office, church, concert hall and the Hullabaloo children's play area.
 It's rammed in the school holidays — the mix of coffee space and soft play proving irresistible to local families.
 Our own tot regularly demands a trip to 'the bounce bounce in a church', despite living six miles away.
-Still, catch it off-peak, and the centre — inside the Catholic St James' church — is a relaxing and beautiful place to linger.
+Still, catch it off-peak, and the centre — inside the Anglican St James' church — is a relaxing and beautiful place to linger.

 For peculiar history